Legends Never Die (Against the Current song)

 "Legends Never Die" is a song by American pop rock band Against the Current.
-It was released on September 24, 2017, as an exclusive song for the 2017 League of Legends World Championship.
-The song was written by the Riot Games Music Team, Alex Seaver and Justin Tranter and produced by the Riot Games Music Team, Alex Seaver and Oliver.
+It was released on September 15, 2017, as an exclusive song for the 2017 League of Legends World Championship.
+The song was written by the Riot Games Music Team, Alex Seaver and Justin Tranter and produced by the Riot Games Music Team, Seaver and Oliver.
 Alan Walker created a remix of the song.

 On October 18, 2017, the official music video was released on Riot Games' YouTube channel.